lhsazevedo/asmlingo/README.md

 ## Overview

 > [!NOTE]
+> The project received some architectural improvements after the initial week of development.
+> You can read more about the changes in the "2024-09-17: Updates and Architectural Changes", at the
+> end of this README.

+> [!IMPORTANT]
 > This project is a learning exercise developed over the course of one week to explore and
 > gain hands-on experience with TypeScript, Next.js 14, and Prisma ORM.
 It is not intended for
 > production use.
 The primary goals were rapid learning, technology exploration, and demonstration